Black Altadena Residents Mourn What They Lost In The L.A. Wildfires & Try To Rebuild

 “One of the staff members called me, which was just sweet, as she didn't have to.
 Then, she let me know that they were going to do a financial thing to all the members affected.
 And I was like, what?
 So that is over and beyond,” Major said.

-Lewis told Unbothered that while the fires burned his neighborhood, he saw a group of Black and Brown individuals who took it upon themselves to grab shovels, trucks, and dirt, going back and forth, fighting the fires on their own.
+Lewis told Unbothered that while the fires burned his neighborhood, he saw a group of Black and brown individuals who took it upon themselves to grab shovels, trucks, and dirt, going back and forth, fighting the fires on their own.
 “Things can all be replaced, so I'm not mad about things that I can buy,” Lewis said.
 “The biggest thing is the amount of support that has poured in from calls, from prayers, from funds.”

 While the last week has been a scorching hell on earth for millions of Black Los Angelenos affected by the fires, the city’s name has never been more apt; angels have shown up to restore and blanket Altadena with love.